Introduction

 COURTESY TRANSPORT:

-During the Workshop, a free shuttle bus service will be offered from Frascati to ESA-ESRIN and from ESA-ESRIN to Frascati centre.
+During the Workshop, a free shuttle bus service will be offered from Frascati to ESA-ESRIN and from ESA-ESRIN to Frascati centre for those who for those who signed up for the service during registration.

 The pick-up and drop-off point will be at Piazza Guglielmo Marconi.